The weirdest VR experience yet could make you happier

 Slater’s technique, where participants counsel themselves via Freud, isn’t something that is ready for people facing serious mental health problems.
 In fact, Slater screened each participant to ensure that none of them were suffering from depression or psychosis, issues that were too severe for a new experimental therapy method like this.
 Instead, it was designed for the tribulations of daily life that may feel serious to the person experiencing them but aren’t life-threatening.

 However, Slater’s next step in his research will be a clinical study with patients who are depressed, conducted jointly with clinical psychologists.
-It will use VR to help people with depression practice speaking compassionately to themselves through similar body-swapping exercises (there’s no Freud involved in this one).
+It will use VR to help people with depression practice speaking compassionately to themselves through similar body swapping exercises (there’s no Freud involved in this one).

 While unconventional, Slater’s new study provides some evidence to support the use of VR as a therapeutic tool, even if it is early days.
 For Slater, the most surprising part of the study was that the change of perspective stuck—even if the study only checked up after one week (there’s no telling how long the effects would continue after that).